Multiplicative Equivariant Thom Spectra & Structured Real Orientations

-\item Given an \(\E_2\)-ring map \(\MU\to E^e\), we may precompose it with the map \(\MW\to \MU\) from (i).
+which is a $C_2$-Thom spectrum over a Real Wilson space.
+Hahn--Raksit--Wilson and Angelini-Knoll--Kong--Quigley realize that $\MW_{\R}$ has a $\E_{\infty}^{C_2}$-$\rho$-cellular decomposition \cite[Theorem 5.10]{gabe2025realsyntomiccohomology}, so that by obstruction theory there exists an $\E_{\infty}^{C_2}$-map $\MW_{\R} \to E$ (see \cref{theorem: C2 Einfty map from MW}). \\Inspired by a decomposition of Hahn--Raksit--Wilson \cite[Theorem 3.2.10]{hahn2024motivicfiltrationtopologicalcyclic} of $\MW$ into copies of $\MU$, we split $\MU_{\R}$ off of $\MW_{\R}$ as an $\E_{\rho}$-retract by lifting the responsible idempotent (\cref{prop: MWR splitting}). \\Given an \(\E_2\)-ring map \(\MU\to E^e\), we may precompose it with the map \(\MW\to \MU\) from the aforementioned splitting.
 Results of Hill--Hopkins on the homology of Real Wilson spaces ensure the finiteness and evenness conditions of \cref{intro: abstract lifting}, so we may use it obtain an \(\E_\rho\)-lift \(\MWR\to E\) of $\MW \to E^e$.
-Precomposing this with \(\MUR\to \MWR\) from the splitting in (i) then gives an \(\E_\rho\)-map \(\MUR\to E\) lifting the given \(\E_2\)-ring map \(\MU\to E^e\). \\The statement about lifting homotopy ring maps \(\MU\to E^e\) now follows since any such map uniquely lifts to an $\E_2$-map by Chadwick--Mandell \cite[Theorem 1.2]{chadwickmandell}. \qedhere \end{enumerate} \end{proof}
+Precomposing this with \(\MUR\to \MWR\) from the splitting mentioned above then gives an \(\E_\rho\)-map \(\MUR\to E\) lifting the given \(\E_2\)-ring map \(\MU\to E^e\). \\The statement about lifting homotopy ring maps \(\MU\to E^e\) now follows since any such map uniquely lifts to an $\E_2$-map by Chadwick--Mandell \cite[Theorem 1.2]{chadwickmandell}. \end{proof}

-Moreover, this also provides a Real version of the Chadwick--Mandell result \cite[Theorem 1.2]{chadwickmandell} for \(\E^{C_2}_\infty\)-rings, as any Real orientation $\MU_{\R} \to E$ forgets down to a homotopy ring map $\MU \to E^e$ which then lifts to an $\E_{\rho}$-map $\MU_{\R} \to E$. \\Our theory can then be immediately applied to equip familiar examples with more structure. \begin{mainex}[\cref{corollary: hahn-shi hirzebruch n}, \cref{cor:adamsopsMUR}]
+Moreover, this also provides a Real version of the Chadwick--Mandell result \cite[Theorem 1.2]{chadwickmandell} for \(\E^{C_2}_\infty\)-rings (\cref{remark: Real version of Chadwick Mandell}), as any Real orientation $\MU_{\R} \to E$ forgets down to a homotopy ring map $\MU \to E^e$ which then lifts to an $\E_{\rho}$-map $\MU_{\R} \to E$. \\Our theory can then be immediately applied to equip familiar examples with more structure. \begin{mainex}[\cref{corollary: hahn-shi hirzebruch n}, \cref{cor:adamsopsMUR}]

 \begin{enumerate}[(i)] \item The Hahn--Shi Real orientations \cite{hahnRealOrientationsLubin2020} of Lubin--Tate theories \(\MUR\to E_n\) admit lifts to $\E_{\rho}$-maps. \item The Hirzebruch level-\(n\) genera \cite{MeierHirzebruch} \(\MUR\to \tmf_1(n)\) admit lifts to $\E_{\rho}$-maps. \item The Burklund--Hahn--Levy--Schlank \cite{BHLS} Adams operations on \(\MU_{(2)}\) admit lifts to \(\E_\rho\)-operations on \({\MUR}_{(2)}\). \end{enumerate} \end{mainex}